sdemoya/sdemoya.github.io/_posts/2020-09-12-Build a Serverless Site with Dynamic Content.md

 	- basic understanding HTML
 	- text editor

-### Step 1: Login to the AWS Management Console.
+### Step 1: Login to the AWS Management Console. <br

 ### Step 2: Navigate to S3.

 ### Step 3: Create a new bucket in S3.
 - Click **Create a Bucket**
-- Name your bucket. *Note: If you intend to use your own domain name, the bucket name must match the domain name exactly.*
+- Name your bucket. *Note: If you intend to use your own domain name, the bucket name must match the top-level domain name exactly.*

 ### Step 3b:Make the bucket public.
 Make Bucket Public: If you are using an existing bucket, you can make it public.